sanderevers/sanderevers.github.io/_posts/2019-09-11-finding-sets.md

 [SET](https://en.wikipedia.org/wiki/Set_(card_game)) is a card game of speedy pattern recognition.
 Twelve cards with different symbols are dealt openly on the table, and all players simultaneously try to find a **set** among these cards: a three-card combination that has to satisfy certain rules.
-Some time ago I wrote a Python program that finds _all sets_ on the table, and explores some optimizations.
+Some time ago I wrote a Python program that finds _all sets_ on the table using different methods:
+I started with the most understandable function and then tried to make it as fast as possible.

 <!--more-->